Mutinus elegans: Similar species

-The "dog stinkhorn" (Mutinus caninus) is smaller, has a distinct oval or spindle-shaped tip on a slender stem and lacks the bright coloring of M. elegans; it has less of the stalk covered by gleba.
+The "dog stinkhorn" (Mutinus caninus) is less common, smaller, has a distinct oval or spindle-shaped tip on a slender stem and lacks the bright coloring of M. elegans; it has less of the stalk covered by gleba.
 The portion of the stalk below the spore mass is pitted in M. caninus, compared to "pebbly" in M. elegans.
-M. caninus is also less common than M. elegans.
 Mutinus bambusinus is similar in size and shape, except it does not have a distinct color demarcation between the upper and lower parts of the stalk; instead, the entire stem shows red pigments.
 The stalk of M. ravenelii is less tapered than M. elegans, and it has a clearly differentiated swollen head.

+The normally pinkish Phallus rubicundus and the orangish P. rugulosus both have conical caps.

 Habitat and distribution

 Mutinus elegans is saprobic—deriving nutrients by breaking down dead or dying organic matter.
 It is commonly found in gardens and farm areas enriched with manure, near well-decayed stumps and logs, and in wood chips.
-A Japanese publication mentioned its occurrence in Takatsuki and Osaka-fu, where it fruited in November and December on the ground along paths or in open spaces, under or near bamboo (Phyllostachys bambusoides) and hardwoods such as the Sawtooth Oak, the Japanese Zelkova, and the Camphor tree.
+A Japanese publication mentioned its occurrence in Takatsuki and Osaka-fu, where it fruited in November and December on the ground along paths or in open spaces, under or near bamboo (Phyllostachys bambusoides) and hardwoods such as the sawtooth oak, the Japanese Zelkova, and the Camphor tree.

 This common species has been collected in eastern North America, in the area extending from Quebec to Florida and west to the Great Lakes, Iowa, Colorado, and Texas.

 In Europe, it has been reported from Netherlands and in Asia, it has been collected in Japan.